 Today’s constantly shifting business landscape requires more from finance teams than ever before—sharper analysis, actionable insights, and forward-looking strategy.

 Workday Adaptive Planning enables FP&A, operational, and executive teams to orchestrate data-driven decisions that help companies respond effectively to changing market conditions.

 In today’s society you don’t have the time to turn a big ship slowly.
 You have to do it efficiently and effectively, and that’s where we see analytics within Workday Adaptive Planning as a true driving force.

 Kent Nate, CFO, Bonneville International

-Business and market dynamics are moving faster than ever before, impacting organizations of all sizes and industries.
-Unfortunately, legacy planning solutions and manual spreadsheets aren’t robust or fast enough to help organizations move successfully through changing circumstances.
+Business and market dynamics are moving faster than ever before, impacting organisations of all sizes and industries.
+Unfortunately, legacy planning solutions and manual spreadsheets aren’t robust or fast enough to help organisations move successfully through changing circumstances.